25 Travel Trailer Must-Haves to Get on the Road Now

 • Ideal for drinking water, BPA-free, lead-free, and phthalate-free

-PRO TIP: Make sure you choose a hose long enough to reach from your RV water intake to the water source.
+PRO TIP: Choose a hose long enough to reach your RV water intake from the water source.
 For most RV rig sizes, a 20-foot hose is sufficient.
-We like to carry a smaller 5 or 10-foot hose for short connections and the rare occasion when you the water hookup is inconveniently located.
+We carry a small 10-foot hose for short connections and the rare occasion when the water hookup is inconveniently located.

 10. 90-Degree Elbow